 Also Read: How Difficult is it to Build a PC?

 TL;DR What should I put under my PC?
 Any hard, flat, and static-free surface should be suitable for placing under your PC.

 You should avoid carpet as it restricts airflow and also attracts dust.

 Cardboards are debatable.
 While they are flat and static-free, they do not have the sturdiness to support the weight of your PC and thus may either deteriorate, or your PC may sink in over time.

 Styrofoam is highly-flammable and hence could be better safety-wise.

 Metallic surfaces should also be avoided as they are conductive and thus carry the risk of static damage.
 If your house suffers from earth fault, a metallic exterior would be the most dangerous idea to put under your PC.

 - Static Free Mat

-And the greatest recommendation of them all is to get a PC case stand.
+And their most significant recommendation is to get a PC case stand.